Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/gen-ai-node/add-a-new-gen-ai-node.md

 **To add a Gen** **AI node, follow these steps**:

-1. Open the required agents from the list of agents to create the flow.
+1. Open the required agent from the list of agents to create the flow.
 2. Click **Agent flow** from the left navigation bar.
 The **Agent** flow page is displayed.
 3. Click **Go to flow** to open the flow builder page.